-Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+Services that are covered for you What you must pay when you get these services Full Benefit Dual Eligible (FBDE), Qualified Medicare Beneficiary (QMB Only), Qualified Medicare Beneficiary Plus (QMB+), and Specified Low-Income Medicare Beneficiary Plus (SLMB+) Recipients Specified Low-Income Medicare Beneficiary (SLMB Only), Qualifying Individual (QI) and Qualified Disabled and Working Individual (QDWI) Recipients where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse is living at the time you leave the hospital Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobaccorelated disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.
 If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
-We cover two counseling quit attempts within a 12-month period; however, you will pay the applicable cost-sharing.
+We cover two counseling quit attempts within a 12-month period; however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.
 There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
-If you have been diagnosed with an illness caused by or complicated by tobacco use, or you take a medicine that is affected by tobacco: \$0 for each PCP visit for Medicare-covered smoking cessation counseling services. \$0 for each specialist visit for Medicare-covered smoking cessation counseling services.
+If you have been diagnosed with an illness caused by or complicated by tobacco use, or you take a medicine that is affected by tobacco: \$0 for each PCP visit for Medicare-covered smoking cessation counseling services. \$0 for each specialist visit for Medicare-covered smoking cessation services.
 There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.
 If you have been diagnosed with an illness caused by or complicated by tobacco use, or you take a medicine that is affected by tobacco: \$0 for each PCP visit for Medicare-covered smoking cessation counseling services. \$0 for each specialist visit for Medicare-covered smoking cessation counseling services.
-Supervised Exercise Therapy (SET) Requires prior authorization (approval in advance) to be covered.
-SET is covered for members who have symptomatic peripheral artery disease (PAD) and have an order for SET from the physician responsible for PAD treatment. • \$0 for each Medicare- covered SET session. • \$0 for each Medicare- covered SET session.